AmishaManga/CodingAssignments/TwitterFeedSimulation/Readme.md

 ### Future work:

-* Dockerize application to run on any operating system.
+* Dockerize application to run on any operating system such that the user does not need to download python to run the code.